 - number sense – the development of a deep understanding of numbers and the number system, to compose and decompose numbers and understand their various relationships

 - algebra – the understanding of patterns and relationships, including sorting and categorizing

 - geometry – the understanding of spatial relationships, prepositional terms, and the properties of two and three-dimensional shapes

 - measurement – the ability to make comparisons and order, understanding measurable attributes

 - data analysis and probability – understanding data as a means of conveying organized information and understanding that certain variables affect data

 Exclude one of those components and children experience unnecessary difficulty in learning math.

-Following this, in the next few months, will be more posts about the five disciplines of math and how teachers can be sure to include each within their math instruction.
+Following this will be more posts about the five disciplines of math and how teachers can be sure to include each within their math instruction.